Edge conflicts do not determine geodesics in the associahedron: Conflicts along geodesics

 There are a range of conflict-based greedy algorithms to reduce conflicts to try to find a geodesic from a given triangulation $S$ to a given target triangulation $T$.
 Generally, they proceed in a manner under the following approach:

 \begin{enumerate} \item Set $S=S_0$ to begin \item If $S_i$ is $T$, then we are done and the distance is no more than $i$. \item If $S_i$ is not the triangulation $T$, then we calculate the conflicts between all of the neighbors of $S_i$ and the target $T$.
-Among those neighbors, we let $S_{i+1}$ be a tree with minimal conflicts, and then we repeat. \end{enumerate}
+Among those neighbors, we let $S_{i+1}$ be a triangulation with minimal conflicts, and then we repeat. \end{enumerate}

-The simplest version is merely to always take the neighbor with minimal conflicts which is lexicographically least.
-There are other more sophisticated approaches for choosing among ties between neighbors using some kind of greedy approach but we will see below that any algorithm of this type is guaranteed to give an overestimate in some cases.
+The simplest version is merely to always take the neighbor with minimal conflicts that is lexicographically least.
+There are other more sophisticated approaches for choosing among ties between neighbors using some type of greedy approach but we will see below that any algorithm of this type is guaranteed to give an overestimate in some cases.

 We note that this algorithm will produce a path from $S$ to $T$ since unless the triangulations coincide, there is always a neighbor with fewer conflicts with the target triangulation (see Hanke, Ottomann, and Schuierer \cite{hankeottomannschuierer} for a proof of this in the more general case of triangulations of point sets.)
 Thus the algorithm will always give a path from $S$ to $T$, and this results in an upper bound for the edge-flip distance.
 However, this path is not necessarily a geodesic path so the distance from $S$ to $T$ may be less than various greedy conflict-based algorithms may find.
 There are multiple ways in which such a greedy algorithm to reduce conflicts can fail to find a geodesic.
 It may be that there are several choices among the neighbors of $S_i$ with the same number of conflicts, and at least one of them does not begin a geodesic path from $S_i$ to $T$.
 Or it may be that none of the neighbors with minimal conflicts begins a geodesic path.
 Broadening the notion to allow choices where the number of conflicts is not necessarily minimal but merely equal or smaller than the current number of conflicts gives many more possibilities.
-But even algorithms which consider reducing conflicts (not necessarily minimally) or keeping conflicts constant will not always find a geodesic path because of examples of the following type:
+But even algorithms that consider reducing conflicts (not necessarily minimally) or keeping conflicts constant will not always find a geodesic path because of examples of the following type:

 \begin{theorem} For any $n$ at least 8, there are examples of triangulation pairs $(S,T)$ of size $n$ where every geodesic $\gamma$ from $S$ to $T$ with $\gamma = \{S=S_0, S_1, S_2, \ldots, S_k=T \}$ has the property that $S_1$ has more conflicts with $T$ than $S$ has with $T$. \end{theorem}